 The delivery of Work-based Learning to School Students Requirements and Guidelines was endorsed by the Years 9 to 12 Steering Committee in February 2021.

-*Department of Education (DoE) staff coordinating work placement should still refer to the Workplace Learning Policy and the Workplace Learning Procedure on the DoE staff intranet that are current but under review.
+*Department for Education, Children and Young People (DECYP) staff coordinating work placement should still refer to the Workplace Learning Policy and the Workplace Learning Procedure on the DECYP staff intranet that are current but under review.
 Staff working in Catholic and Independent Schools should refer to their own sector policies and procedures.